 The influencers often tease the takeover on their own profile, which helps to take their traffic over to your profile.
 As a company, you should definitely tease the takeover as well.
 The best place would be on Instagram Stories as your audience will then know where the takeover is going to be hosted, but you can spread the news on all your networks however you like.

-Recently, quintly came up with the solution to a problem that many brands stumble upon.The company has implemented a solution to preserve and measure the historical data on Instagram Stories with high accuracy.
+With quintly we deliver a solution to preserve and measure the historical data on Instagram Stories with high accuracy.

 You’ll need to have your Instagram business profile(s) authenticated for Insights access, in order for quintly to be able to analyze your Instagram Stories.
 Every 30 minutes, quintly’s system will draw the data from your active stories and save them in the database.

-If you’re not using quintly yet, you can request a demo from them to learn more about the features and to receive a free trial version of the tool.
+If you’re not using quintly yet, you can request a demo to learn more about the features and to receive a free trial version of the tool.